 In 2015, the Office of Environmental Health Hazard Assessment ("OEHHA") lowered the Public Health Goal for perchlorate to 1 ppb, and in 2017 DDW began the process of re-evaluating the current 6 ppb MCL for perchlorate by studying the feasibility of lowering the laboratory reporting limit for perchlorate to 1 ppb.
+In 2021, DDW finalized its rule lowering the reporting limit to 2 ppb effective July 1, 2021, and then 1 ppb effective January 1, 2024.
 Should DDW ultimately decide to lower the MCL as well additional perchlorate treatment will be required in the Basin.
-While the USEPA had announced that they will establish a federal MCL their process was not expected to be completed prior to DDW's process.

-In 2020, the USEPA issued a final action regarding thetheir proposed 2011 regulation of perchlorate under the Safe Drinking Water Act ("SDWA").
-Considering the best available science and the proactive steps that USEPA, states and public water systems have taken to reduce perchlorate levels, the USEPA has determined that perchlorate does not meet the criteria for regulation as a drinking water contaminant under the SDWA.
-Therefore, the agency is withdrawingwithdrew itsthe 2011 regulatory determination and is makingmade a final determination to not issue a national regulation for perchlorate -at this time.
+In 2020, the USEPA issued a final action regarding their proposed 2011 regulation of perchlorate under the Safe Drinking Water Act ("SDWA").
+Considering the best available science and the proactive steps that USEPA, states and public water systems have taken to reduce perchlorate levels, the USEPA determined that perchlorate does not meet the criteria for regulation as a drinking water contaminant under the SDWA.
+Therefore, the agency withdrew its 2011 regulatory determination and made a final determination to not issue a national regulation for perchlorate.

 On July 1, 2014 an MCL of 10 ppb for CrVI became effective as the only CrVI drinking water standard in the country.
 In 2015, SB385 was passed by the legislature to establish compliance timeframes and assist water purveyors to come into compliance with the new regulation.
 However, in May 2017 the Superior Court of Sacramento County invalided the MCL noting that the "state failed to properly consider the economic feasibility of complying with the MCL."
-As a result, DDW has embarked on creating a new CrVI regulation that is expected to be completed in 20212022.
+After conducting an additional economic impact study, DDW once again proposed an MCL of 10 ppb plus a timeframe for complying with the new standard.
+The rulemaking process is expected to proceed in 2023.